Issues Common Among Men Who Experience Same-Sex Attraction

 While this pattern is not exclusive to people who experience same-sex attraction, psychologists have observed this pattern in the sexual behavior of numerous individuals who experience same-sex attraction.

 If the sexual perpetrator is female, sexual abuse may create disinterest, disgust, fear, and hatred toward women.
-Although blatant sexual abuse of boys by females occurs only occasionally, it is common that females sexually abuse boys in less obvious ways, such as having poor boundaries regarding modesty around the house—including dressing immodestly and leaving bathroom doors open—and having poor boundaries regarding sexual talk, such as mothers or sisters discussing their sexual relationships with a boy.
+In addition to blatant sexual abuse of boys by females, it is common that females sexually abuse boys in less obvious ways, such as having poor boundaries regarding modesty around the house—including dressing immodestly and leaving bathroom doors open—and having poor boundaries regarding sexual talk, such as mothers or sisters discussing their sexual relationships with a boy.

 Negative Core Beliefs

-Negative core beliefs can be based on a variety of things.
-Most commonly they are based on a sense of defectiveness, vulnerability, or helplessness and hopelessness.
+Negative core beliefs are often based on a sense of defectiveness, vulnerability, or helplessness and hopelessness.
 Men who experience same-sex attraction also tend to have negative core beliefs about their own maleness, about relating with other men, and about women.
 Below is a list of common negative core beliefs.

 Defectiveness